 Now let’s figure out how to get there.

-If your financial goal is to be debt-free and own a home, a medium-term goal might be to pay off your debts within 24 months and have a fully funded emergency fund 6 months after that.
+- Financial goal is to be debt-free and own a home, a medium-term goal might be to pay off your debts within 24 months and have a fully-funded emergency fund 6 months after that.

-Now that you have an idea of where you want to be in the near future, you have to figure out what you can do TODAY.
-The key to short-term goals is making them small, achievable, and immediately do-able.
+Now that you have an idea of where you want to be in the near future, figure out what you can do today.
+The key to short-term goals is making them small, achievable, and immediately doable.
 Let’s look at our last examples to see how we can do this.

 With a medium-term goal of getting 3 paying clients for your side-business, your short-term goals might look like this: